RiotGear/rg/CONTRIBUTING.md

 ## Step 2

-We will review your suggestion and in the case of new components **we'll create a new repo** with a starter project in it.
+We will review your suggestion and in the case of new components, **we will create a new repo** with a starter project in it.

 ## Step 3

-**Fork the repo!**
+**Fork the repo!** - once we've created the new repo you'll have the ability to fork it and start work.

 ## Step 4